er1/s228/README.md

 - The AND gate is part number 7408
 - The OR gate is part number 7432

+You will need to construct the truth table above as a configuration of logic gates such that the inputs A and B are provided by switches and the outputs C and S are visible on LEDs.

+- To do this, you will need to construct the Boolean algebra equation for C and S using only the variables A and B.
+- Using these equations you will modify them to use only the AND, OR and NOT operators.
+- This equation will give allow you to draw the gate diagram with the gates availible to you.
+- Use this gate diagram and the IC pinouts provided at the end of the manual to construct the circuit.

 Reminder:
 - The part numbers on the chip may vary from chip to chip so ignore the letters.
 - SN74HCT04 would be referred to simply as 7404.